-The best cheap smartwatches here are all £150/$150 or less.
-That means a few decent recent options like the Huawei Watch GT 2e miss out but there's still room for the likes of the Fitbit Versa Lite and TicWatch E2.
-Both watches should suit everyone's tastes and needs.
+We've included the best cheap smartwatches that are all £150/$150 or less.
+That means there's no room for the likes of the Huawei Watch GT 2e but there is some space for the Fitbit Versa Lite and TicWatch E2.
+Both watches should suit everyone's tastes and needs while remaining cheap.

-It's important you have a think about what you need most from your smartwatch and you take a look at each entry to learn more.
+Before you dip in, think about what you need from your smartwatch and take a look at each entry to learn more.
 Do you need health and fitness tracking for runs and workout sessions, or is a smartwatch that will remind you of appointments more important?
-Bear all this in mind when picking one out.
+Bear all this in mind when picking one out to get the best value.

-While the best cheap smartwatches are, well, cheap, some of them still have useful extra features like NFC for mobile payments as well as GPS for phone-less run tracking.
+The best cheap smartwatches are, well, cheap, but some of them still squeeze in extra useful features such as NFC for mobile payments as well as GPS for phone-less run tracking.
 Whether you need such features depends on your plans so be willing to make concessions to get the right balance for you.
 Be sure to read each individual review for a full run down so you can make the best decision for your lifestyle.

 - Looking for a bargain?
 Here's our guide to the best smartwatch deals